massoncheg/forgejo-docs/docs/user/blocking-user.md

 ![List of people that are currently blocked by the user](../_images/user/block/user_list_blocks.png)

-## How to Block Someone as an Organization
+## How to block Someone as an organization

 It is possible to block a user from an organization; this has the same implications as a normal user blocking another user.
 To block a user from an organization, you must be on that organization's Owners team.